Are Dishwasher Sheets Actually Effective? The Honest Truth About Performance, Cost & Sustainability:

 The counterintuitive solution: Scrape off chunks, but leave some residue for the enzymes to target.

-Why Your Dishwasher Sheets Might Be Failing (And How to Fix It)
+H2: Why Dishwasher Sheets Fail (And How to Fix It)

 Most people toss the sheet directly into the dishwasher tub.
 This seems logical, but it's wrong.